 - access the section "Reporting of exam results" through UNIMIA

 Reports on exams and other tests are completed online, signed digitally by the chair of the Exam Committee.

 Students do not sign, but an e-mail containing their exam report is sent to their University email account: @studenti.unimi.it.

 Reporting depends on the type of exam.

-For written exams, reporting normally occurs after the exam and acceptance by the student must be confirmed within 10 days of receiving the e-mail notice.
-By accessing the online publication of results service, the student can either accept or reject the mark (rejection is only possible in the case of a pass mark).
+- For written exams, reporting normally occurs after the exam and acceptance by the student must be confirmed within 10 days of receiving the e-mail notice.
+By accessing the online publication of results service (exam results) the student can either accept or reject the mark (rejection is only possible in the case of a pass mark).

 Students are not required to formally accept partial results, because these are not entered into the student's academic record: results are reported only after the final exam.

 - within 2 days of the digital signing of the report for exams in which results cannot be rejected

 - within 2 days of acceptance by the student or - in the case of tacit consent - within 10 days of publication of results for exam results that may be accepted/rejected.

 Those enrolled as students not on track with exams (fuori corso) can sit exams for newly activated courses (therefore not offered during their years of the programme), only after their plan of study is approved.
 In this case they must: